April 2015 News and Information

-Learn how to effectively negotiate a salary and feel confident while combatting the wage gap.
+Learn how to effectively negotiate a salary and feel confident while combating the wage gap.
 Not sure what "wage gap" is?
-Attend this workshop and find out the answer and much more.
-This event is co-sponsored by the Women’s Center, Diversity and Inclusion Programs, Office of Student Affairs, Career Services, UW Credit Union, The WAGE Project, AAUW, and UW-Oshkosh.
+Learn the answer and much more when you attend this workshop on Wednesday, April 22, from 5 – 8 p.m. in Reeve Union, room 201.
+This event is co-sponsored by the Women’s Center along with Reeve Union Diversity and Inclusion Programs, Office of Student Affairs, Career Services, UW Credit Union, The WAGE Project, and AAUW.

 Attend GradSchool Fest in Reeve Union from 4:30 – 6 p.m. on Wednesday, April 23.
 Now is the time to think about graduate school!

 - Get tips on how to prepare for graduate studies.